The Man Who Discovered Escher: Samuel Jessurun de Mesquita

-In 2023 it will be 125 years since Maurits Cornelis Escher (1898-1972) was born.
+In 2023 it is 125 years since Maurits Cornelis Escher (1898-1972) was born.
 Escher is a celebrated artist, but this would not have been the case had it not been for his mentor and good friend Samuel Jessurun de Mesquita (1868-1944).
-From next February, the striking work of De Mesquita will hang alongside that of his most famous pupil at Escher in The Palace.
+The striking work of De Mesquita hangs alongside that of his most famous pupil at Escher in The Palace.

 De Mesquita was not only a magnificent artist and printmaker, he also taught graphic techniques.
 It was in this capacity that he first met a keen young man at the Haarlem School of Architecture and Decorative Arts.
 Encouraged by his parents, Escher initially chose to specialise in architecture, but soon reconsidered when De Mesquita saw his early work, and convinced his student to switch to graphic art.
 The two artists developed a lifelong artistic and personal connection.

 Escher was a good student, and during his training he carefully observed the style and subjects of his teacher.
 De Mesquita depicted people and animals using strong lines, focusing on the essence.
 His animal portraits are full of character, made during visits to Artis zoo in Amsterdam, where he would study the animals.
 De Mesquita laid the foundation for Escher’s artistic practice, though they each went their own way stylistically after Escher had graduated.
 They remained in contact, however, and De Mesquita followed Escher’s career with great pride.